petersatsuse/azure-compute-docs/articles/virtual-machines/windows/expand-disks.md

 When you create a new virtual machine (VM) in a resource group by deploying an image from [Azure Marketplace](https://azure.microsoft.com/marketplace/), the default operating system (OS) disk is usually 127 GiB.
 (Some images have smaller OS disk sizes by default.)
 You can add data disks to your VM.
 (The amount depends on the VM version you selected.)

-We recommend that you install applications and CPU-intensive workloads on data disks.
+You should install applications and CPU-intensive workloads on data disks.
 You might need to expand the OS disk if you're supporting a legacy application that installs components on the OS disk or if you're migrating a physical PC or VM from on-premises that has a larger OS disk.
 This article covers expanding either OS disks or data disks.

 An OS disk has a maximum capacity of 4,095 GiB.
 However, many operating systems are partitioned with [master boot record (MBR)](https://wikipedia.org/wiki/Master_boot_record) by default.
 MBR limits the usable size to 2 TiB.
 If you need more than 2 TiB, create and attach data disks and use them for data storage.
 If you need to store data on the OS disk and require the extra space, [convert it to a GUID Partition Table](/windows-server/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk) (GPT).
 To learn about the differences between MBR and GPT on Windows deployments, see [Windows and GPT FAQ](/windows-hardware/manufacture/desktop/windows-and-gpt-faq).